mjbommar/wh-pa/data/markdown/memorandum-for-the-heads-of-executive-departments-and-agencies-7c05.md

 [Presidential Actions](https://www.whitehouse.gov/presidential-actions/)

-# 					MEMORANDUM FOR THE HEADS OF EXECUTIVE DEPARTMENTS AND AGENCIES
+# 					Radical Transparency About Wasteful Spending

 February 18, 2025

+MEMORANDUM FOR THE HEADS OF EXECUTIVE DEPARTMENTS AND AGENCIES

 SUBJECT:       Radical Transparency About Wasteful Spending